About the applied methodology

 - Summary indicators – the overall implementation score for each Contracting Party and overall (average) implementation score for the Energy Community calculated based on the sectoral indicators.

 The level of independence and performance of national authorities (energy regulators, competition and state aid authorities) was also measured and included in calculation of the overall score, with three sub-indicators shown in sub-table below (institutions).

 All of the values are normalised to percentages between 0% and 100%, where 100% implies full implementation.
-For the Contracting Parties where certain indicators are not applicable (for example due to the lack of a gas market in Kosovo* and Montenegro), these indicators were not taken into account in the overall score, but the remaining indicators were increased in weight, where justifiable.
+For the Contracting Parties where certain indicators are not applicable (eg. due to the lack of a gas market in Kosovo* / Montenegro, or, lack of large combustions plants in Albania), these indicators were not taken into account in the overall score, but the remaining indicators were increased in weight, where justifiable.